-First: The cat owner has already had one or 2 dogs to visit beforehand to sense their cat's reactions and to see if they think they can managed what could be a 2-5 weeks desensitisation period.
-It would not be right to put the new Rescue dog in that predicament.
+The cat owner should already have had one or two dogs visit the cat's household before contemplating dog adoption, so they can sense their cat's reactions, and see if the family think they can manage what could be at least a 2-5 week desensitisation period.
+Please be advised, some dogs are never able to settle with cats.

-Keep moving don't allow the dog to focus / fixate attention of cat visually 'see and move on' see and move one' you want the dog to see the cat and think 'so what' and accept cat as their pack member.
+Don't allow the dog to focus or fixate its visual attention on the cat.
+You want the dog to 'see and move on', 'see and move on', and repeat.
+The end goal: you want the dog to see the cat and think, 'so what.'

-Smell - Allow dog to smell cat's area; bed/ resting place..accepting it into the pack environment
+Allow the dog to smell cat's areas, bed, and resting places, so it can accept it into the pack/family environment.

 1 post • Page 1 of 1